cashew-systems/cashew-python-backend-focused-interview/README.md

 ## Setup
 1. Run setup: `bash scripts/setup.sh`
-2. Run with `flask run --debug` (`--debug` for hot reloading)
+2. Run with `flask run --debug`

 ## Project layout

 1. `routes.py` - You'll be working mostly out of this file.
 Feel free to put all your route declarations here.
-2. `models.py` - This contains the table declarations that were used to create the database.
+2. `models.py` - This contains the models that were used to create the database.
 You shouldn't need to make edits to this file.
-3. `scripts` - This contains some useful scripts, like how to connect to the database with the `psql` CLI with `psql_database.sh` or how to curl the backend with `curl_examples.sh`.
+3. `scripts` - This contains some useful scripts, like how to connect to the database with `psql_database.sh` or how to curl examples with `curl_examples.sh`.

 Candidates interviewing can ignore anything below this line